 7. Loathe Thy Neighbor (Roommate Romps)

-So they have a lot of hate going on between them, but it’s established pretty on that she hates him for no reason.
+So they have a lot of hate going on between them, but it’s established pretty much that she hates him for no reason.
 One day, Dean plays his music loud, and he’s also cooking, and River has had enough because she is in her bath.
 She drops her pie in her bathtub and runs towards Dean’s apartment.

 Author: Teagan Hunter